 She is admitted to practice before the U. S. Tax Court, and the U. S. Court of Appeals (6th Circuit), where she successfully appealed a federal trial court decision interpreting Medicaid law, in favor of client’s Special Needs Trust in 2005.

-Super Lawyers Magazine has designated Mary as a Super Lawyer for the past twelve consecutive years (2007-2018) in Elder Law, Estate Planning & Probate, Trust & Estate Litigation as reported on superlawyers.com.
+Super Lawyers Magazine has designated Mary as a Super Lawyer for the past fourteen consecutive years (2007-2020) in Elder Law, Estate Planning & Probate, Trust & Estate Litigation as reported on superlawyers.com.

 In August 2011, Mary received the EP Maxwell J. Schleifer Distinguished Service Award at the Disability Awareness Night, Detroit Tigers game at Comerica Park.
 She received her J.D. from the University of Detroit School of Law.
 She earned a Master of Laws in Taxation (L.L.M.) from Wayne State University in 1986 after writing her Masters thesis on “Estate Planning for Persons with Disabilities.”